telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/dynamic-targets.md

 ---
 title: Dynamic Targets
 page_title: Dynamic Targets
 description: "Dynamic Target in Test Studio load test is a unique parameter or variable used by the application to generate information like a unique user ID or session ID.
-Configure the dynamic parameters in load test user profile"
+Configure the dynamic parameters in load test user profile. parameterize load test in test studio. dynamic values in load test. dynamic headers dynamic cookies dynamic "
 position: 3
 ---
 # Dynamic Targets